-The producers of the TV series, then in its fourth season, had tracked me down because the Alaska episodes of the program drew heavily on Eliza Scidmore’s 1893 travel guide, “Appleton’s Guide to Alaska.”
-Michael has a copy of it in his hand in the photo here.
+The producers of the popular British TV series, then in its fourth season, had tracked me down because Michael drew heavily on Eliza Scidmore’s 1893 travel guide, “Appleton’s Guide to Alaska,” for several of the Alaska segments of the program.
+Michael has a copy of the book in his hand in the photo here.

-It was the second Alaska book Scidmore published.
+The Appleton’s guide was the second book on Alaska that Scidmore published.
 Her newspaper reporting and books helped fuel the birth of the Alaska cruise industry at the end of the 19th century.

 Alas, the segment got left on the cutting room floor for lack of time in the 30-minute program.

 For more information on my Alaska trip, see a related blog item.